davidji99/terraform-provider-herokux/docs/index.md

     * `mtls_deprovision_verify_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be deprovisioned from a database.
 Defaults to 10 minutes.
 Minimum required (based off of Heroku documentation) is 5 minutes.

-    * `mtls_iprule_create_verify_timeout` - (Optional) The number of minutes to wait for a MTLS IP rule to be created/authorized for a database.
+    * `mtls_iprule_create_verify_timeout` - (Optional) The number of minutes to wait for a Postgres or Kafka MTLS IP rule to be created/authorized.
 Defaults to 10 minutes.

     * `mtls_certificate_create_verify_timeout` - (Optional) The number of minutes to wait for a MTLS certificate to be created and ready for use.
 Defaults to 10 minutes.